 Legal and financial resources

-In addition, some hospitals have foundations that make financial help available, and others are willing to set up monthly payment plans based on ability to pay.
+If you are concerned about paying your medical bills and meeting your other financial obligations, the following agencies may be helpful to you.
+Some hospitals also have foundations that make financial help available, and others are willing to set up monthly payment plans based on ability to pay.
 To find out more, contact the hospital’s social worker.

 For additional resources, you also can look under “Social Service Organizations” in the Yellow Pages of your phone book.